-The following invertebrates were present on the upper shore in the vicinity of the pipe: molluscs Melagraphia aethiops, Diloma spp., Turbo smaragdus, Haustrum scobina, Cellana radians and Cellana ornata, barnacle Chamaesipho sp., and the polychaete worm Spirobranchus cariniferus.
-A species of green algae resembling Ulva intestinalis was present, although not as widespread as in the previous survey, where it covered rocks and pools around the pipe.
-The brown alga Ralfsia sp. and red alga Gelidium caulacantheum were also present.
-In comparison with the intertidal community further down the shore the area surrounding the pipe supported very little biomass and was less diverse (Photograph 5).
-However, this assemblage is similar to that found on previous inspections in the vicinity of the pipe, and is typical for this height on the shore.
+The following invertebrates were present on the upper shore in the vicinity of the pipe: molluscs Melagraphia aethiops (relatively abundant), Diloma sp., Cellana radians, Sypharochiton pelliserpentis, Xenostrobus pulex and barnacle Chamaesipho sp.
+A species of green algae resembling Ulva intestinalis was present, as was the brown alga Ralfsia sp., and the red algal species Gelidium caulacantheum and Corallina officinalis.
+In comparison with the intertidal community further down the shore, the area surrounding the pipe supported very little biomass and was less diverse (Photo 5).
+However, this assemblage was similar to that found on previous inspections in the vicinity of the pipe, and is typical for this height on the shore.